Sharif Ahmed (Bangladeshi politician)

-Sharif Ahmed (born 25 January 1970) is a Bangladesh Awami League politician and the incumbent Jatiya Sangsad member representing the Mymensingh-2 constituency.
-He has been serving as the State Minister of Fisheries and Livestock since February 2020.
+Sharif Ahmed (born 25 January 1970) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Mymensingh-2 constituency.
+He has served as state minister in Sheikh Hasina's 4th cabinet.

 Early life

 Ahmed was born on 25 January 1970 in Mymensingh.
 He has a B.A. degree.
 His father Md.
 Shamsul Haque, was a former MP.

 Career

-Ahmed was elected to Parliament in 2014 from Mymensingh-2 as a Bangladesh Awami League candidate.
+Ahmed was elected to Parliament in 2014 from Mymensingh-2 as an Awami League candidate.
 Bangladesh Election Commission complained against him to the Prime Minister's Office and Parliament Speaker for threatening the commissions officers over a mayoral election on 20 January 2016.

+Ahmed was re-elected to Parliament on 7 January 2024 as a candidate of the Awami League.